PadraigOsborne/program-suggester/program-lang/README.md

 ## Setup/Installation Requirements

-*Clone repository to desktop
+* Clone repository to desktop
-*Open (folder/language.html)
+* Open (folder/language.html)

 ## Known Bugs

-removeAttribute("hidden") will not display answers
+* removeAttribute("hidden") will not display answers
+* some other bugs include: declared but value is never read
 ## License
 Copyright (c) 2023 Padraig Osborne